great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 ![Empty PostgreSQL tables](./dbt_tutorial/empty_psql_tables.png)

 ## Populate the Database
-The dbt project that we included from GitHub has some initial datasets in the form of [seed files](https://docs.getdbt.com/docs/build/seeds).
-We will import these seed files into our database as tables and then use these tables as the data source for the rest of our dbt models.
+The dbt project that is included from GitHub has some initial datasets in the form of [seed files](https://docs.getdbt.com/docs/build/seeds).
+You will import these seed files into the database as tables and then use these tables as the data source for the rest of our dbt models.

 Open the dbt Docker container’s terminal via running the following command in your project’s terminal:
 ```bash
 docker exec -it dbt bash -l
 ```
-> Here we are using the docker exec command to open an interactive terminal inside the container using bash as the shell.
+> Here you are using the `docker exec` command to open an interactive terminal inside the container using bash as the shell.
 The -l flag is important here because it tells the shell to be a login shell which automatically sources the .bashrc file we put into the container which exports the dbt environment variables.
 See the dbt.Dockerfile for more info.

 Once inside the dbt container, run the `dbt deps` command to install dependencies.
 Next, copy the seed data into the seeds folder by running `cp jaffle-data/*.csv` and then run the `dbt seed` command to import the data into the PostgreSQL database.
 By default, it will import the data into a new schema called `jaffle_shop_raw`.
 This step might take a few minutes to complete.